 If you have a problem ejecting USB mass storage device, you came to the right place.
 Throughout this article, we’ll cover the most common fixes.

 USB mass storage devices are one of the most common ways people backup their data or transfer files to colleagues or friends.
-There are many different types of USB devices like thumb drives, pen drives, external hard disks, solid-state drives, and some others.
+There are many types of USB devices like thumb drives, pen drives, external hard disks, solid-state drives, and some others.

 Problem ejecting USB mass storage device: common fixes